Art-n-MathS/SNAPGraphMassiveProcessing/README.md

 (3) the directory with name of the SNAP graph to be used for processing the images, (4) the extension of the input images (e.g. ".tif"), (5) the extension of the output images
+Notes:
-Note: do not forget the "." while defining the extension of the images e.g. ".tif" is a valid extension to be inserted.
+(a) Do not forget the "." while defining the extension of the images e.g. ".tif" is a valid extension to be inserted.
+(b) Make sure that inputs and outputs of the graph files are changed to allow definition from the Command prompt.
+Use ${in} for input and ${out} for output.
+Se example of graph included in the repository.

 compursory arguments:
   -inImgDir <string>   Input directory of images